lockevod/Karoo-KDoubleType/README.md

 - You can add horizontal or vertical fields.
 - You can add rolling fields and select de rolling period (ie. change every 5-10-20-30 seconds between three fields...).
 You can chose one/two/three rolling mesures, if you chose only one.. then you only have one messure in this field.
 - You can configure the fields in the configuration tab and select if you want colored zones or not.
+- You can use Smart Climb Field.
+This field is for map page (1x2 so-so space) and will show 4-5 measures (it changes "smart")

 ## Configuration
 - You can configure, for double custom fields, left/up and right/top sides in custom configuration tab.
 - Horizontal fields rounds to integer numbers ( ie for speed 12.6 you will see 13) except for IF field.